zzcThomas/DataMiningCompetition/readme.md

-a datamining competition in xiaomi
+#A Datamining Competition in XiaoMi